 After Growin’ Together failed, I joined the OneTaste Austin staff fulltime in order to learn leadership and teamwork.
 They painstakingly worked with me on communication, attention, self-care, and energy management.
 They demanded I accept and embrace all parts of myself, including my autism, and I finally became fully out about my diagnosis.
-They also insisted I do 12-Step work, and I committed to getting sober in my Sex and Love Addiction.
+They also insisted I do 12-Step work, and I committed to a life of sobriety.
 Through all this surrender, I started to see real success.
 The sales team I was leading more than tripled our class enrollments.
 I maintained daily practices that kept me clear and energized.
-I completed all 12-steps and am now sponsoring others in Sex and Love Addicts Anonymous.
-And I began an amazing relationship with my current partner, Serenity.
+I completed all 12-steps and am now sponsoring others.
+And I began an amazing relationship with Serenity, who became my wife.

 Serenity shares my commitment to personal growth and changing the world.
 She is incredibly sensitive, and LOVES my ability to feel and touch her just right.
 She can be a little timid, and appreciates my willingness to challenge her walls and bring her out.
 Since I’m not always so good with subtly and nonverbal communication, she’s learned to ask clearly for what she wants and set firm boundaries (skills she wanted to develop anyway).
 And she was willing to learn a lot about autism and have compassion for my challenges.
 But most importantly, she holds me to a high standard, insisting I act from my full power and show up big for her.
-Through our sobriety work, we decided to become monogamous, and we are currently in preparation to get pregnant and have a child.
+Through our sobriety work, we decided to become monogamous, start a business, get married, and have a child.

-Last April, I realized I was burned out on all of the hard work running a sales team for a startup, and I stepped back to find the lifestyle I really wanted.
+6 months after I became sober, I realized I was burned out on all of the hard work running a sales team for a startup, and I stepped back to find the lifestyle I really wanted.
 For the first time, I left an organization without controversy and hard feelings, and I’m still very connected to my former team.
 Through acupuncture, Chinese herbs, Tantric energy healing, and a MUCH slower schedule, I dramatically lowered my anxiety.
 My acupuncturist said my pulse went from stockbroker to Zen priest in a matter of months!
 I also switched to the Paleo diet, which is IDEAL for autism, and started taking supplements that improve my mood, digestion, hormones and vitamin absorption.
-I’ve created a successful independent business doing coaching fulltime, specializing in helping fellow Aspies learn to love themselves and access the gifts of their autism.
+I created a successful independent business doing coaching fulltime, specializing in helping fellow Aspies learn to love themselves and access the gifts of their autism.